 The Arizona National Scenic Trail crosses the entire state, starting at the border monument 102 in Coronado National Memorial near Mexico and ending at the Utah border in the Kaibab Plateau.

 As a completely non-motorized trail, you’ll enjoy a myriad of local wildlife and stunning vistas of deserts, canyons, and mountains, as well as various communities that each have their own significant cultural and historical ties to the state.

-For a thru-hike, be aware that while parts of this trail are very flat and easy, other potions are rugged, and there’s a continual need of extra caution for stinging and venomous insects and snakes as well as lack of water and weather extremes.
+For a thru-hike, be aware that while parts of this trail are very flat and easy, other potions are rugged, and there’s a continual need for extra caution for stinging and venomous insects and snakes, as well as lack of water and weather extremes.

 Continental Divide National Scenic Trail